Detrended Price Oscillator: Full Strategy for Day Traders

 There are three main things that a trader using the Detrended Price Oscillator can change.
 The most important is the period section.
 In most trading platforms, the default period used is 21.
 However, like all technical indicators, this is a setting that you can change to match your trading strategy.

-The second important setting you should watch is the indicator timeframe.
-In most cases, you should use an indicator that is the same as the chart.
 For example, if you are using the daily chart, you should let the indicator be based on the daily chart.
-You simply don’t want a situation where you are using a daily chart and a DPO of a hourly chart.
+You simply don’t want a situation where you are using a daily chart and a DPO of an hourly chart.

 Finally, you can change the color of the line.
 By default, the Detrended indicator has a green and red color but you can change the two.
 The chart below shows the DPO indicator applied on the Salesforce chart.